 - COAST and take METRO

 - Other Options

 - What is UH Parking and Transportation doing to help?

-When permit types are sold out you can join a waitlist to get a permit later if any permits become available.
+If there is a permit type you wanted and it is sold out, you may be able to add yourself to a waitlist so that you will be notified if any permits become available.
 Waitlists can be accessed by going to myParking Account in AccessUH.

 Consider joining our award-winning COAST program that offers students, faculty and staff to have all or a portion of your cost of commuting to campus covered.

 Those taking the local METRO bus/lightrail can sign up to get a Q-Card with $27.50 pre-loaded by PTS per month through COAST.
 This amount covers 100% of the cost of 5 round-trips per week.

 The following buses will provide direct access to campus:

 25 – Richmond